 Next, you’re going to list out all of the SKILLS you have.
 This is almost more important than the tools, because a tool can be learned much quicker than a skill.

-Skills can include being a great communicator, a positive thinker, even down to just being TRUSTWORTHY is a huge win for someone who is looking to hire a VA.
+Skills can include being a great communicator, a positive thinker, even down to just being TRUSTWORTHY is a huge win for someone who is looking to hire freelance services.

 Examples: Organized, Design, Travel Plans, Punctual, Customer Service, Outgoing, Loves Systems, Is Trustworthy, etc.

 Step 3: Start creating your profile

 As you log into Canva, make sure you choose a “resume” or “magazine” template to begin designing.
-You’ll want to have your list of skills and tools out in front of you as you begin creating your VA profile.
+You’ll want to have your list of skills and tools out in front of you as you begin creating your Freelancer profile.

 You may also want to list any *relevant* job experience or programs you’ve been a part of.
 Maybe you did some social media posting for the restaurant you worked for or helped manage the POS systems at your last retail position.
-If any of the previous tasks you’ve done can be translated to a VA skill, this will count as relevant job experience
+If any of the previous tasks you’ve done can be translated to a freelance skill, this will count as relevant job experience

 However, you don’t need to list every job you’ve had for the past 10 years like you do on a traditional resume.
 Unless it’s relevant experience, your potential clients don’t care that you worked at Pizza Hut from 2008-2012.

 Listing programs or any other personal development or online skill courses can also show potential clients your willingness to invest in SELF-DEVELOPMENT.
 Which means you’re a growth-minded person and that can be a huge score for them hiring you.